shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 }
 ```

-## Assignment of layout/page to a category
+## Create a category with layout/page

-Now that we have defined a layout, you can use it to assign it to any category or entity.
-Let us here assign the "Summer BBQ" layout to the "Summer Collection" category.
+Now that we have defined a layout, you can use it to create a category.
+Let us here assign the "Summer
+BBQ" layout to our new "Summer Collection" category.

+The UUID of the layout/page will be placed in the url.
+The **parentId** is the UUID of the parent category tree (for example "Collections").
+The **afterCategoryId** is optional and is needed if a category needs a specific spot in the tree (for example after "Spring Collection").

 ```sample http
 {